libpd/libpd/README.md

 ### Windows cross-compilation on Linux

-You can build Windows binaries from Linux, using MinGW.
-This will only build the static and shared libraries, and not the csharp bindings.
+You can build Windows binaries in Linux using MinGW.
+This will only build the static and shared libraries, and not the C\# bindings.

 The easiest way is to set up a toolchain file for CMake pointing to all the necessary MinGW tools.
-For debian based distributions the file would contain the following:
+For debian-based distributions, the file would contain the following:

     SET(CMAKE_SYSTEM_NAME Windows)